Matrix denoising for weighted loss functions and heterogeneous signals: Applications of weighted denoising

 \section{Applications of weighted denoising}

-In this section, we will describe three examples in which weighted loss functions naturally arise: submatrix denoising, denoising with heteroscedastic noise, and denoising with missing data.
-In all three problems, we wish to estimate a low-rank matrix with respect to \emph{unweighted} Frobenius loss, but other aspects of the statistical model lead us to perform denoising with respect to a weighted loss function.
-That is, even when our ultimate goal is unweighted estimation, an intermediate step of the estimation procedure requires the use of a weighted loss function.
+In this section, we describe three applications of weighted loss functions: submatrix denoising, denoising with heteroscedastic noise, and denoising with missing data.
+In these problems, we estimate a low-rank matrix with respect to \emph{unweighted} Frobenius loss.
+However, an intermediate step of the estimation procedure requires the use of a \emph{weighted} loss function.